 Students view two documentary film excerpts outlining the impacts of solar energy technologies in urban China and rural Zambia.
 Students will discuss the climate crisis beyond the science classroom and explore its social, economic, and human impacts.

 Subjects: English Language Arts, Film/Video Arts, Music, Physical Sciences, Environmental Studies, Global Studies, Economics

 Film: The Boy Who Harnessed the Wind

 As the drought and resulting famine in Malawi continue, young William Kamkwamba and his family come close to starvation.
-This true story shows how Williams’s resourcefulness provided a solution for his family and his village: a wind turbine to bring water to the fields.
+This true story shows how William’s resourcefulness provided a solution for his family and his village: a wind turbine to bring water to the fields.